 Shame prevents people from obtaining the help they need in what concerns mental health.
-Nobody is ashamed of having cancer, diabetes or cardiac diseases; Nobody should be ashamed of having depression, panic attacks, bipolar disorder or other cerebral health problems.
+Nobody is ashamed of having cancer, diabetes or cardiac diseases: Nobody should be ashamed of having depression, anxiety, bipolar or other cerebral problems.

 The thing here is that the brain is a very complex organ.
 It cannot be repaired by a single or even a set of medications.

 The neuro-connections in our brain result from years of experiences, conditioning, habits, physical problems, biochemistry, genetics, traumatic events, family interactions, intimate relationships, teachers, friends, the place you live in, the culture you were born in, and the toxins you were exposed to.

 It is not an organ like any other and the problems we face are not like any other.
 To treat the brain, we need to consider the person’s experiences, life context, and history above and behind the diagnosis of “diseases”.

 Our brain is sensitive, delicate and extraordinarily fragile.
 The fact that we are able to evolve in a world that is sometimes hostile and not very understanding in relation to our needs is due to a vast number of automatic mechanisms – mechanisms created particularly in order to allow us to survive on an enormous diversity of hazards in the environment, caring for and restoring health when illness and physical disabilities threaten us and learning from our experiences in order to improve our ability to survive.

 The brain contains millions and millions of cells.
 Each of these cells has something like five million links to neighbouring cells.
 Every minute, every hour, every day, these cells and connections are busily picking up information.
 Information never ceases to arrive.
 Even when we are sleeping, continuous traffic of news rushes to the brain.

 Our brain can, in a very simplistic way, be divided into three main parts: